AndreRatzenberger/PromptOptimizer/README.md

 > A lightweight playground for crafting, benchmarking, and auto-tuning AI prompts.

-PromptOptimizer helps you experiment with different prompt-engineering techniques—token range sweeps, few-shot examples, and more—so you can quickly discover the wording that delivers the best model performance.
+PromptOptimizer helps you experiment with different prompt-engineering techniques—token range sweeps, few-shot examples, and more, so you can quickly discover the wording that delivers the best model performance.

+This will then get integrated into https://github.com/whiteducksoftware/flock

 ---